FIRECATinBLACK/Spikecat/README.md

 - Custom Region behind shoreline
 - Add Custom Lizards & Hybrids (Yellow / White, Blue / Green, Spikezard, Red / Black)
 - Have LTTM give Spike a pearl to unlock the OE gate permanently
-- Custom Pastel Blue Purple Overseer
+- Custom (blueish) Black and Red Overseer
 - Cycles start at night, end sometime during day
 - Pearls if in pearl slot emit neuron glow
 - Scav lanterns can be put into pearl slot
+- Short glimpses of a scripted Rivulet running around SL
+- Collapsed 5p during a Rivulet worldstate
+- Dream Cutscenes showing Spike's story every 5 cycles and a select few at certain shelters

-# ACTIVE BUGS & ISSUES:
+## ACTIVE BUGS & ISSUES:
 3  ) Sometimes the menu art goes black.
 Cause unknown, needs further investigation.

-# FIXED BUGS:
+## FIXED BUGS:
 1  ) Breath bar doesnt fill entirely (potential fix: change the value at wich it displays as "full" and fades out.
 Currently that would be 1 wich would cause fixed bug

 |> fixed by setting airInLungs for issue 2 and the value at wich the bar disappears to 0.95 wich also still works